reacteurope/react-workshop/README.md

 # Lab #3: Composition

-This lab is split into three parts which can be found in these branches:
+This lab is split into two parts which can be found in these branches:
 - 3-1-compose
 - 3-2-compose

 # Part 1

-Your task in this lab is to create to make your Planets component load planets from the Star Wars universe.
+Your task in this lab is to make your Planets component load planets from the Star Wars universe.
 In this case the `compose` function has already one higher order component `withFetch` to fetch the data.
 Unfortunately it breaks since we don't handle the loading state yet.
 Since we are going to re-use loading screens many times we want to create a higher order component `withLoading`.

-You need fill build the `withLoading` component and then use it in the `compose` section of the `src/Planets.js` component.
+You need to build the `withLoading` component and then use it in the `compose` section of the `src/Planets.js` component.
 The goal is that a loading screen is shown until the data is successfully fetched.

 With `npm start` you can run the application, but it will fail with `TypeError: Cannot read property 'map' of null`.